Nature and Scope

 Most observers participate in Mass Observation for a span of years.
 A document list consisting of all the pieces of writing submitted by a particular observer can be seen by clicking on their numeric observer code in any metadata, or by using our Filter by Observer tool.

-Salient but non-identifying details about each observer, such as their sex, age cohort, occupation, etc., are recorded and have been included in our metadata: see the section on filtering in the User's Guide for more details.
+Salient but non-identifying details about each observer, such as their sex, age cohort, occupation, etc., are recorded and have been included in our metadata: see the Searching Guide for more details.

-The Silver Jubilee material predates the main Mass Observation Project and a system for recording observer biographical data was not established in 1977.
-The observer codes on the Silver Jubilee material do not correspond with the main observer codes (but are not unique from them) and so have been styled with 'SilverJubilee' in the site to ensure they are not confused.
+The Silver Jubilee material predates the main Mass Observation Project and a system for recording observers' biographical data was not established in 1977.
+The observer codes on the Silver Jubilee material do not correspond with the main observer codes (but are sometimes coincidentally identical to them) and so have been styled with 'SilverJubilee' in the site to ensure the two sets are not confused.

 Mass Observation is a project to record British opinion by collecting the writings of hundreds of members of the public, termed 'observers', on specific subjects on which they are invited to share their thoughts.